Bira/octopus-carnival/_drafts/wir-mm3-4e-gargoyle.md

 Their **claw** attacks are nothing special, but they also have a **Cruel Claws** passive that deals 4 damage to an enemy who leaves a square adjacent to the gargoyle.
 That's not a lot, but it triggers on a shift and _stacks_.
-Surround a PC with these beasts leave only one way out.
+Surround a PC with these beasts.
+Leave only one way out.
 Dare them to take it.

 ### Runic Gargoyle